anwanguow/cut_dist_all_languages/README.md

 In this article, cut distance is used for constructing two kinds of pseudo-order parameters, i.e., structural order parameter $\mathcal{D}_s$ and dynamical order parameter $\mathcal{D}_d$.

-Due to space constraints, this article only outlines the core idea of the algorithm and does not delve into every detail.
+This article only outlines the core idea of the algorithm and does not delve into every detail.
 Therefore, we offered the detailed description about cut distance in this repo.

 Contact:
 -----------------